The Basics of Outdoor Digital Signage

 While 76% of respondents said that their digital signage portfolios weren’t decreasing, of those that were, 11% cited hardware failure as their rationale for stopping.

 This can be explained by improperly selecting hardware not suited and optimized for their applications.
-While software is the brains of digital signage, you also need to make sure that the body is healthy to execute instructions from the brain.
+While the software is the brains of digital signage, you also need to make sure that the body is healthy to execute instructions from the brain.

 With proper pre-project planning and research, outdoor digital signage will yield an ROI.